lbasora/sectflow/README.md

 Please note that in any case  _x_ an _y_ are mandatory features, even if _latitude_ and _longitude_ are also provided.
 This is because the coordinate projections are needed for internal flow computation.
 If the traffic dataset does not contain the projected _x_ an _y_ coordinates, they will be automatically computed by the **traffic** library before calling **sectflow** _fit_ method.

 ## Screenshots
+These are only some examples of 2D/3D plots of the cluster centroids and trajectories you can generated from the library.

 ![image](https://user-images.githubusercontent.com/41791151/58747600-c3a23500-846d-11e9-8f3e-72cba4407156.png)
 ![image](https://user-images.githubusercontent.com/41791151/58747604-cf8df700-846d-11e9-80db-9a9e0543209e.png)
 ![image](https://user-images.githubusercontent.com/41791151/58747607-df0d4000-846d-11e9-98b7-4087e38df887.png)